sbardian/gatsby-plugin-breadcrumb/README.md

 | crumbActiveStyle  | object | CSS object applied to crumb when active  | `{ color: 'cornflowerblue'}`    | optional | x                      |
 | ...rest           | object | Any other props you may pass             | n/a: spread accross crumb Link  | optional |                        |

-### SitemapCrumbs `useClassNames` example
+### `useClassNames` example with `AutoGen`

 By default `gatsby-plugin-breadcrumb` uses CSS in JS.
-Allowing you to pass styles as props to the `SitemapCrumbs` component.
+Allowing you to pass styles as props to the `Breadcrumb` component.
 You can disable this behavior (and default styles) by passing the `useClassNames: true` plugin option.
 This will disable any default styling of the component and allow you to use CSS to style your breadcrumbs.
-Here is a list of the classes used with the `SitemapCrumbs` component:
+Here is a list of the classes used with the `Breadcrumb`
+component:

 | class                      | description                                    |
 | -------------------------- | ---------------------------------------------- |